jasonbayton/11ty/_src/blog/2019/08/vmware-ws1-uem-1908-supports-android-enterprise-enrolments-on-closed-networks-and-aosp-devices.md

 ---
 Last week VMware released WS1 UEM 1908 with a surprising new feature, Android Enterprise enrolment for devices without the ability to leverage GMS apps and services.

-<figure class="wp-block-embed-youtube wp-block-embed is-type-video is-provider-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="281" loading="lazy" src="https://www.youtube.com/embed/zmFgocI27zM?start=305&feature=oembed" title="Workspace ONE UEM 1908 What's New Overview" width="500"></iframe></div><figcaption>WS1 release video, 5:05 onwards is the brief Android mention.</figcaption></figure>In the short overview above (starting at [5:05](https://youtu.be/zmFgocI27zM?t=305)) a simple explanation of the feature is provided:
+<iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="281" loading="lazy" src="https://www.youtube.com/embed/zmFgocI27zM?start=305&feature=oembed" title="Workspace ONE UEM 1908 What's New Overview" width="500"></iframe>

+WS1 release video, 5:05 onwards is the brief Android mention.</figcaption></figure>In the short overview above (starting at [5:05](https://youtu.be/zmFgocI27zM?t=305)) a simple explanation of the feature is provided:

 > We’ve added support for enrolling work-managed devices without Google Play Services.
 With this feature you will be able to configure Android Enterprise on devices running on a closed network which has no internet access or without Google Mobile Services (GMS)
 >